Mathematical battles. Educational and methodological material on the topic: Mathematical combat

 For example, in this figure

-Explore everything carefully
+Examine everything carefully

 Both on the edge and inside.

-How many triangles are in the picture?
+How many triangles are there in the picture?

 The winning team is awarded, the losers receive a consolation prize.